 Overall Management

-The Corporation is committed to adopting best practices in corporate governance to ensure effective management in the interest of key stakeholders and to attain long-term sustainable growth.
-Led by the Chairman, the Board of Directors is the highest governing body in the Corporation and is responsible for overseeing the overall management of the Corporation’s business, focusing on the matters affecting the Corporation’s overall strategic policies, corporate governance, finance and shareholders.
-The Board comprises members with a diverse and balanced set of skills, experiences and perspectives.
+The Corporation is committed to adopting best practices in corporate governance to ensure effective management in the interests of key stakeholders and to achieve long-term sustainable growth.
+Led by the Chairman, the Board of Directors is the highest governing body in the Corporation and is responsible for overseeing the overall management of the Corporation’s business, focusing on the matters that affect the Corporation’s strategic direction, corporate governance, financial performance and shareholder interests.
+The Board comprises members with a diverse and balanced mix of skills, experience and perspectives.

-Day-to-day management of the Corporation’s business has been delegated to the Executive Committee which develops and implements the policies and systems to achieve the Board’s strategic vision.
+Day-to-day management of the Corporation’s business is delegated to the Executive Committee which develops and implements the policies, systems and processes to deliver the Board’s strategic vision.
 Please refer to our Annual Report for details of our Board of Directors.

-As a shareholder of various subsidiaries and associates which operate independent businesses in Hong Kong, Macao, Mainland China and overseas, the Corporation has implemented a management governance framework for control and oversight.
-Key internal controls and management practices and policies are tailored to the specific business contexts of these subsidiaries and associates.
-This approach enables them to adopt adequate internal controls, allowing the Corporation to be consulted on important matters.
-Regular reporting and assurance complement this process, with subsidiaries and associates with significant operations providing annual compliance status updates to ensure transparency and effective governance.
+As a shareholder of various subsidiaries and associates which operate independent businesses in Hong Kong, Macao, the Chinese Mainland and overseas, the Corporation has implemented a management governance framework to provide appropriate control and oversight.
+Key internal controls, management practices and policies are tailored to the specific business contexts of these subsidiaries and associates.
+This approach enables them to maintain robust controls while ensuring the Corporation is consulted on significant matters.
+Regular reporting and assurance support this process, with subsidiaries and associates with material operations providing annual compliance updates to ensure transparency and effective governance.

 Governance Structure

-Led by the Chairman of the Corporation, the Environmental & Social Responsibility Committee (“E&SRC”) has strategic oversight over the Corporation’s environmental and social commitments, reporting directly to the Board of Directors.
-At the management level, the Environmental & Social Responsibility Steering Committee (“E&SRSC”), chaired by the Legal and Governance Director, is responsible for driving and reviewing the implementation of sustainability initiatives across all MTR business units and corporate functions.
-The E&SRSC includes members of the Executive Directorate and representatives from MTR's major business units and corporate functions.
+Led by the Chairman of the Corporation, the Environmental & Social Responsibility Committee (“E&SRC”) provides strategic oversight of the Corporation’s environmental and social commitments and reports directly to the Board of Directors.
+At the management level, the Environmental & Social Responsibility Steering Committee (“E&SRSC”), chaired by two Executive Directors, is responsible for driving and reviewing the implementation of sustainability initiatives across all MTR business units and corporate functions.
+The E&SRSC comprises members of the Executive Directorate and representatives from MTR's major business units and corporate functions.

 Governance Structure